Sébastien Demar: Family

-Her daughter, Thérésia-Elisabeth-Françoise Demar (Theresia Demar) married Jean-Nicolas Gannal, pharmacist, chemist and inventor of modern embalming.
+His daughter, Thérésia-Elisabeth-Françoise Demar (Theresia Demar) married Jean-Nicolas Gannal, pharmacist, chemist and inventor of modern embalming.
 She herself was a harpist, composer and music teacher.
 We also know that she was singing.
 She lived several years in Paris and finally ended her life in Orléans.
 She died in this city on January 18, 1858, at 71 years of age.
 She left more than thirty musical compositions, which were published at the time.
 They are kept at the BnF essentially.
 Her cantata Sainte-Cécile (éd.
 Orléans, Gatineau, 1851) had been written on the words of the Orléans historian and bibliophile Jean Michel Constant Leber.

 Demar was born in Gernsbach (Duchy of Baden) 30 October 1786.
 Her death certificate indicates that she was the daughter of "Jacob-Ignace-Sébastien Demar, music teacher, and of Dame Elisabeth Riesam".
 Other erroneous sources, give her birth in Paris in 1788.